 Application is via member profiles on the IAS website and requires submission of a short research proposal and plan with budget, using the template on the submission webpage, an up-to-date CV, and a signed letter of support from the researcher's supervisor on a distinct page with the official letterhead of the researcher's host institution.
-It is not essential that the supervisor is also an IAS member, but it is viewed favourably if they are.
+It is not essential that the supervisor is also an IAS member, but it will be viewed favourably if they are.

-Applications are evaluated by a committee headed by a member of the IAS Council of Management after the deadline and a recommendation put to the full Council of Management before a final selection is made.
+Applications are evaluated by a committee headed by an IAS Bureau member after the deadline and a recommendation put to the full Bureau before a final selection is made.
 Applicants are personally informed as to the outcome of their application by email within 3 months of the closing date.